 …But Haunts Us with the Past

 The ghost of Christmas past doesn’t make an exception for anyone.
 Reflecting on the past has always been a favorite family pastime, but for those in addiction recovery, this can be harmful.
-Memories linked to past substance use are one of the most potent relapse triggers.
-It doesn’t matter if those memories are associated with feelings of happiness, sadness, anger, guilt or shame.
+In fact, thinking back on memories that are linked to past substance use is one of the easiest ways to trigger a relapse.
+It doesn’t matter if those memories bring out feelings of happiness, sadness, anger, guilt or shame.
 As long as those memories revolve around addiction, looking back on them might be enough to trigger unwanted cravings.